XuLAB-MedAI/XuLAB-MedAI.github.io/index.md

 We are the Xu Lab in the [Faculty of Medicine](https://med.dlut.edu.cn/) at the [Dalian University of Technology](https://www.dlut.edu.cn/).

-Our lab focuses on artificial intelligence in biomedical imaging, with a particular emphasis on pathology AI and medical image computing.
+Our lab focuses on artificial intelligence in biomedical imaging, with a particular emphasis on Medical AI and pathology computing.
 Read more [here!](research)

 {% include section.html %}